 - What features do you need?
 Internal and external zippered pockets?
 Sternum and waist straps?
 Security features?
 Water bottle pocket?
 List your desirable features, and start researching.
 For me, the Tom Bihn Synapse 19 checks most of the boxes.
 When I travel with a pocket daypack, it’s the Osprey Ultralight Stuff Pack.

 Do you need an evening bag?
 There may be activities or venues when it’s handy to carry a few basic items, and a day bag doesn’t fit the bill.
 For these occasions, I prefer a small packable cross-body purse that’s big enough to fit my pocket camera, wallet and phone.
 It also doubles as a travel organizer to carry essentials during transit.
-It’s small enough and comfortable enough to be worn from door to door, removed only at a security checkpoint to be stuffed into my personal carry on to pass through the scanner.
+It’s small enough and comfortable enough to be worn from door to door.
 See Designing the perfect travel purse for a description.

 6. Leave room in your bag (20%)